How can I do my bit?

 The testing of participants is painless and harmless.
 Volunteers will be given a simple explanation of what the experiment involves and easy-to-follow instructions on the day.
 All research environments are participant-friendly and safe.
 Every research project must follow strict ethical guidelines.

 Experiments usually take place Monday to Friday between the hours of 9am and 6pm, but Volunteers could be accommodated outside of working hours.
 Being a volunteer can involve taking part in computer tasks, undertaking brain scans, or taking part in studies on vision and hearing and, in some cases, may involve testing the effects of different drugs.
 The kind of equipment used and methods of testing varies from one experiment to another.

 Will I be rewarded?

 In a personal sense, definitely!
 In addition, volunteers who have paid to travel will be reimbursed.
-In some cases, a fee will be paid to the volunteer relative to the time they have spent helping the Institute.
+In some cases, a fee will be paid to the volunteer relative to the time they have spent helping us.
 Fees are determined by the length and complexity of an experiment.
 Experiments can last between several minutes and several hours, or in fewer cases over a number of days at home.

 As a valued volunteer your membership benefits, aside from the enjoyment you will experience, will include a quarterly ION newsletter and an invitation to attend our annual Brain Awareness Event.